frostedflakes14/FillyTrckr/Description and notes.md

 DB tables:
 Rolls of filly (this table should have a column for each characteristic above) - these will end up being updated by the front end (through backend rest api) - ie want a row for all filaments that match a specific type/color/brand/etc, and be able to add more extra spools to the bank, but also update the current quantity of all active spools
-Filly types (color combo, type, surface finish, etc) Maybe break the filly types into separate tables Want to be able to use those as dropdowns, and make these tables updatable Each table should have created_at column, and for filly rolls table an updated_at column
+Filly types (color combo, type, subtype, etc)
+  Maybe break the filly types into separate tables Want to be able to use those as dropdowns, and make these tables updatable Each table should have created_at column, and for filly rolls table an updated_at column